Lower School

 • Math

-Second graders practice math skills interactively using manipulative materials, drawings and oral and written language.
-Concepts taught include patterns, addition & subtraction and place value to three digits, time, money, measurement, fractions, graphs, and estimation.
+Second graders practice math skills interactively using manipulative materials, drawings, and oral and written language.
+Concepts taught include patterns, addition & subtraction and place value to three digits, multiplication, division, time, money, measurement, fractions, graphs, and estimation.

 Word problems and reasoning are practiced on a daily basis.